 As all dog parents know, you can’t just settle for any old brush when it’s time for a groomin’.
-While this applies to any breed, it’s especially true when you have a doodle and need a brush that can effectively manage her thick curls and cords.
-The best brush for goldendoodles allows you to thoroughly de-tangle her hair, while not hurting her.
+While this applies to any breed, it’s especially true when you have a Doodle and need a brush that can effectively manage their thick coat.
+The best brush for wavy Goldendoodles allows you to thoroughly de-tangle their hair, while not hurting them.

-Chloe and I are taking a look at the Chris Christensen Oval Pin Brush, which happens to be a popular choice among goldendoodle owners.
-Together, we examined how this brush held up in a mommy-dogger (dog-daughter) brushing session.
-But first, here is a video of us unboxing the Chris Christensen brush and giving our very first impressions of it.
+Chloe and I are taking a look at the Chris Christensen Oval Pin Brush, which happens to be a popular choice among Doodle owners.
+Together, we examined how this brush held up in a mommy-dogger (“dog daughter”) brushing session.

-As mentioned, the best brush for goldendoodles needs to be one that’s capable of handling thick, curly/corded hair.
+As mentioned, the best brush for wavy Goldendoodles needs to be one that’s capable of handling a thick coat.
 And that’s what the Chris Christensen Oval Pin Brush aims to provide.
-With 27 mm pins, the Chris Christensen brush is well suited for both short and long-haired dogs.
+With 27mm pins, the Chris Christensen brush is well suited for both short and long-haired dogs.

-A great brush also shouldn’t make our dog wince every time we brush her.
+A great brush also shouldn’t make your dog wince every time you brush them.
 This brush features grounded, polished tips, which run smooth on the skin.
-In the video above, I do “the tip test” where I run the brush down my own arm, so be sure to watch and see how I react to that!

 The brush itself is about 8.5 inches long.
 I found that it grips easily in my hands.
 The body is made of beech wood, making it an attractive brush that will make a statement in any dog parent’s collection.
 But the real question was whether or not the brush held up to the hype of other reviewers and its promises.

 Brushing the Dog